 Tickets are free and intended for Jews of Color and their Families

-Enjoy an early Chanukah celebration with food, games, and a Menorah lighting.
-Hear from Liz Kleinrock and receive a copy of her book “What Jewish Looks Like.”
+Enjoy a Chanukah celebration with food, games, and a Menorah lighting.

 Tickets are $30/ family

 Geared towards families with kids under 5 years old.
-Snacks, stories, schmoozing and a performance by Mr. Gabe!
+Snacks, stories, schmoozing and see a performance of Chanukah in the Dark!

 Enjoy Food